 A shared psychotic disorder (sometimes referred to as folie à deux) is when one person in a relationship struggles with delusions that another person adopts.
 For example, if one person believes someone is stalking them, their spouse will also begin to believe these false beliefs.
 In turn, this can lead to abnormal behavior. ²⁰

-The biggest difficulty here is delusions are encourage and, therefore, can become worse over time.
+The biggest difficulty here is delusions are encouraged and therefore, can become worse over time.
 A shared psychotic disorder happens mostly in long-term relationships where a close emotional connection has already been formed.

 However, shared psychotic disorders can also happen in groups of people who are involved with someone who’s struggling with a psychotic disorder.
 For example, a cult leader with a psychotic disorder may pass their delusions down to their followers.